puppetlabs/puppetlabs_spec_helper/README.md

    ```

  * target - the directory name to clone the repo into ie. `target: mymodule`  defaults to the repo name  (Optional)
+ * subdir - directory to be removed from the cloned repo.
+Its contents will be moved to the root directory (Optional)
  * ref - used to specify the tag name like version hash of commit (Optional)

    ```yaml